6.5 Quality of Service¶

 There are several possible implementation strategies for the EF behavior.
 One is to give EF packets strict priority over all other packets.
 Another is to perform weighted fair queuing between EF packets and other packets, with the weight of EF set sufficiently high that all EF packets can be delivered quickly.
 This has an advantage over strict priority: The non-EF packets can be assured of getting some access to the link, even if the amount of EF traffic is excessive.
 This might mean that the EF packets fail to get exactly the specified behavior, but it could also prevent essential routing traffic from being locked out of the network in the event of an excessive load of EF traffic.

-Figure 7 shows how RIO works; as with RED,
+section.
+Figure 178 shows how RIO works; as

-increasing as average queue length increases along the $x$-axis.
-But
+average queue length increases along the \(x\)-axis.
+But now, for

-now, for our two classes of traffic, we have two separate drop
+our two classes of traffic, we have two separate drop probability

-probability curves.
-RIO calls the two classes "in" and "out" for reasons
+curves.
+RIO calls the two classes “in” and “out” for reasons that

-of congestion, only packets marked "out" will be discarded by the RED
+levels of congestion, only packets marked “out” will be discarded by

-algorithm.
-If the congestion becomes more serious, a higher percentage
+the RED algorithm.
+If the congestion becomes more serious, a higher

-of "out" packets are dropped, and then if the average queue length
+percentage of “out” packets are dropped, and then if the average queue

 The combination of a profile meter at the edge and RIO in all the routers of the service provider’s network should provide the customer with a high assurance (but not a guarantee) that packets within his profile can be delivered.
 In particular, if the majority of packets, including those sent by customers who have not paid extra to establish a profile, are “out” packets, then it should usually be the case that the RIO mechanism will act to keep congestion low enough that “in” packets are rarely dropped.
 Clearly, there must be enough bandwidth in the network so that the “in” packets alone are rarely able to congest a link to the point where RIO starts dropping “in” packets.